GarryHorsnell/GymHUD/README.md

 ## Known limitations

-- **Nav bar flicker** — Android's gesture navigation bar briefly appears on swipe-up.
-This is a Chrome PWA limitation; a TWA (Trusted Web Activity) wrapper would eliminate it.
 - **Auto-connect** — `getDevices()` API requires the experimental permissions backend flag and the strap to be actively advertising on launch.
 Manual connect tap is the reliable approach.
-- **White bar (top)** — Under investigation; related to `viewport-fit` and Android status bar handling.

 ---